 - Distressingly, an attempt to revive the extinct Pyrenean Ibex succumbed to lung problems (in this case shortly after birth) which is also what killed Dolly.

 - Apparently, aged cells have shorted telomeres compared to new ones, which means that they won't be able to replicate as much as a "newborn" cell will over its life time.
 Besides that, DNA is unstable and only stays mostly intact when you're alive, so the extraction and freezing processes to preserve it actually damage it.
 Since the last Pyrenean Ibex died in 2000 and the clone wasn't made until 2009 (and even the first attempts was in 2003), there was little chance that the DNA would even be viable anymore.
 For this same reason, many biologists doubt that long-extinct animals like the wooly mammoth will ever be successfully cloned.

 - Most parthenogenetic species in nature do retain the capacity for sexual reproduction, often resorting to this method of breeding when conditions become harsh.
 It's thought that species which lose this ability usually get wiped out by infectious diseases that can easily spread among genetically-identical hosts, or by changes in their environment they'd otherwise lack the diversity to cope with: thus, while individual clones may thrive, all-clone species decline over time.

-- There are periodic science-community scares that the human Y chromosome—already a tiny, shriveled thing relative to the X—decays slightly with each generation, and will eventually disappear entirely, wiping out males and the human race along with them.
+- There are periodic science-community scares that the human Y chromosome - already a tiny, shriveled thing relative to the mighty female X - decays slightly with each generation, and will eventually disappear entirely, wiping out males and the human race along with them.
 At the moment, this is believed to be false, but we've only known about DNA for a few generations.